maulikdave-fh/security/README.md

 4. Access Token Grant: The authorization server verifies the ID token and, if valid, issues an access token to the client, granting access to the protected API resources.
 Authorization server may also issue Refresh Token - Client can use it to request new access tokens.
 5. API Access: The client uses the access token to make requests to the API, and the API server validates the token to ensure the user is authorized to access the requested resources

 Access token is for API.
 Id token is for client.
-JWT are used as Id token.
+JWT can be used as tokens.

-## Payment Industry Perspective
+## Payment App Considerations
 1. Better to use GUID based token (reference token) to pass around that contains a reference to the identity instead of value token (that contains identity and other details).
 I.e.; on authentication, identify provider generates GUID, stores it on server along side user record and shares this reference token as access token to the client.
 2. In microservice architecture, API gateway sends the reference token to authorization server and receives back the value token.
 The value token is passed to individual microservice - that way, each microservice doesn't have to make a call to authorization server - micorservice can verify the token by verifying the signature of the token using authorization server public key.